nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       5. Launch the application once more.
    2. Expected Behavior
       1. The application should detect the missing data file.
-      2. A new, empty data file with sample data should be created upon launching the application.
+      2. A new data file with sample data should be created upon launching the application.

 2. Dealing with corrupted data files